 Beyond programme-specific monitoring and evaluation, we also aim to capture information demonstrating whether priorities identified at the level of each region are being properly addressed.
 Considering the distinctive remit and innovative approach of the EUTF for Africa, it is also crucial that our actions quickly assimilate lessons learnt, and share best practices.

 To measure the collective achievements of our programmes, we have developed an EUTF Results Framework, constructed around our four strategic priorities.
 Each priority area is broken down into expected results and each result is measured by a set of indicators.
 EUTF Results Framework common macro indicators are necessary to measure progress against these objectives.
-A list of 41 macro output indicators has been developed based on extensive analysis of the ongoing projects in the three region.
+A list of common output indicators has been established List of revised indicators - EN